 i.
-An applicant wishing to amend a approved recorded plat shall file an Amending Plat Application with the Planning Director, together with a copy of the approved plat for which the change is requested. i.
-The Planning Director shall notify the applicant by writing within 10 days of ii.
+An applicant wishing to amend a recorded plat shall file an Amending Plat Application with the Planning Director, together with a copy of the approved plat for which the change is requested. ii.
 The Planning Director shall notify the applicant by writing within 10 days of receipt of the plat submittal whether the submittal has been deemed complete.
 The mailing date of the notification of completeness shall serve as the filing date.

-iii.
-Amending Plats Amendments to an approved plat that is not yet recorded may be approved by the Planning Director without filing a new plat.

-c.
-Plat Amendment Submittal Requirements
+- Amendments to an approved plat that is not yet recorded may be approved by the Planning Director without filing a new plat. - Plat Amendment Submittal Requirements i.

-i.
 In addition to submittal requirements required in general to all plats, the following are required for Amending Plat application submittal: A tax certificate that verifies ownership, and that all taxes are paid and up to date, and a utility exhibit showing all existing and proposed water and sewer services and electric lines shall be submitted with the required amendment.
-Should the amendment require verification of another party, or of the validity of the requested correction, such documentation shall be included as a part of the submittal.; and ii.
-The amending plat shall include an "as platted" diagram and an "as amended" diagram to show how the plat was recorded and what amendments are taking affect in the amending plat.
+Should the amendment require verification of another party, or of the validity of the requested correction, such documentation shall be included as a part of the submittal.;

+The amending plat shall include an "as platted" diagram and an "as amended" diagram to show how the plat was recorded and what amendments are taking effect in the amending plat and affect in the amending plat; and d.
-d.
 Criteria for Approval:

-i.
 An application for plat amendment has been filed by the Planning Director and deemed complete.

-ii.
 The applicant has paid all fees associated with an application for a minor subdivision plat.

-iii.
 Original official tax certificates, showing no outstanding or delinquent taxes, have been submitted for all parcels contained within the plat.

-iv.
 The amendment does not alter the density, design, boundaries, street types, public facilities or right of way assignments of the previously approved plat.